paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 Pub.
 L. 118–31, div.
 F, title LXIV, § 6410, Dec.
 22, 2023, 137 Stat.
 1006, provided that: “The Under Secretary of State for Management shall establish, in consultation with the Director of the Budget and Planning Bureau and the Director of Global Talent, an annual departmental award for any exemplary employee who recommends, identifies, or adopts significant cost-saving measures for program implementation or through the reallocation of resources.”

 #### Notification of Revocation of Clearances
 Pub.
 L. 118–31, div.
 F, title LXVII, § 6710, Dec.
 22, 2023, 137 Stat.
-1020, provided that: “(a) In General.—With respect to any covered official whose security clearance is suspended or revoked, the Secretary [of State] shall—“(1) submit to the Chair and Ranking Member of the appropriate congressional committees [Committee on Foreign Relations of the Senate and Committee on Foreign Affairs of the House of Representatives], the Majority Leader of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives, and the Minority Leader of the House of Representatives a notification not later than 15 days after the suspension or revocation of such clearance; and “(2) brief the Chair and Ranking Member of the appropriate congressional committees, the Majority Leader of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives, and the Minority Leader of the House of Representatives not later than 30 days after such suspension or revocation on the present employment status of such individual and whether the job duties of such individual have changed since such suspension or revocation. “(b) Form.—The notification and briefing required by subsection (a) may be provided in classified form, if necessary. “(c) Covered Official Defined.—For purposes of this section, the term ‘covered official’ means any of the following:“(1) Any individual holding a position at or higher than the level of Assistant Secretary or its equivalent in the Department of State. “(2) Any individual holding the position of chief of mission or principal officer at any diplomatic or consular post. “(3) Any individual holding the rank and status of an ambassador or otherwise holding a position that reports directly to the Secretary, such as a special envoy. “(d) Sunset.—This section shall terminate not later than three years after the date of the enactment of this division [Dec.
+1020, as amended by Pub.
+L. 118–159, div.
+G, title LXXV, § 7505, Dec.
+23, 2024, 138 Stat.
+2546, provided that: “(a) Notification.—“(1) In general.—With respect to any covered official whose security clearance is suspended or revoked, the Secretary [of State] shall—“(A) submit to the Chair and Ranking Member of the appropriate congressional committees [Committee on Foreign Relations of the Senate and Committee on Foreign Affairs of the House of Representatives], the Majority Leader of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives, and the Minority Leader of the House of Representatives a notification not later than 15 days after the suspension or revocation of such clearance; and “(B) brief the Chair and Ranking Member of the appropriate congressional committees, the Majority Leader of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives, and the Minority Leader of the House of Representatives not later than 30 days after such suspension or revocation on—“(A) [sic] the present employment status of the covered official and whether the job duties of the covered official have changed since such suspension or revocation; “(B) the basis for such suspension or revocation, including a complete description; “(C) the investigation of the covered official and the results of such investigation; and “(D) any negative fallout or impacts for the Department of State, the United States Government, or national security of the United States as a result of the actions for which the security clearance was suspended or revoked..[sic] “(2) Submission to intelligence committees.—To the extent the basis for any suspension or revocation of a security clearance is premised on the unauthorized release of intelligence (as defined by section 3(1) of the National Security Act of 1947 ([50 U.S.C.
+3003(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3003/1&num=0&edition=prelim)), the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives shall be an appropriate congressional committee for the purposes of this section. “(b) Form.—The notification and briefing required by subsection (a) may be provided in classified form, if necessary. “(c) Covered Official Defined.—For purposes of this section, the term ‘covered official’ means any of the following:“(1) Any individual holding a position at or higher than the level of Assistant Secretary or its equivalent in the Department of State. “(2) Any individual holding the position of chief of mission or principal officer at any diplomatic or consular post. “(3) Any individual holding the rank and status of an ambassador or otherwise holding a position that reports directly to the Secretary, such as a special envoy. “(d) Sunset.—This section shall terminate not later than three years after the date of the enactment of this division [Dec.
 22, 2023].”

 #### Provision of Parking Services and Retention of Parking Fees
 Pub.
 L. 117–263, div.
 I, title XCVII, § 9712, Dec.
 23, 2022, 136 Stat.
 3920, provided that: “The Secretary of State may— “(1) provide parking services, including electric vehicle charging and other parking services, in facilities operated by or for the Department [of State]; and “(2) charge fees for such services that may be deposited into the appropriate account of the Department, to remain available until expended for the purposes of such account, provided that the fees shall not exceed the cost of the providing such services.”